Love2Latch Covid-19 Consent Form (October 2020)

 I will be washing my hands, as per the PHE recommendation, between every patient, and at least once an hour otherwise whilst in clinic.
 Hand sanitiser is available for everyone’s use.
 All sections of the change station, and all seating are cleaned between every patient with Clinnell disinfectant wipes.
 All hard surfaces are sprayed with disinfectant between every patient.
 All commonly handled items (door handles, card machine, keyboard etc) are disinfected between every patient also.

 Patient and practitioner chairs have been placed at least 2m apart from each other.
-Patients are booked at least 30 minutes apart to avoid interaction, to allow airborne droplets to fall, and to allow time for extra cleaning measures.
-The exception to this is during the Oral Assessment and Frenulotomy appointment, where I will be wearing full PPE as recommended by PHE to prevent COVID-19 transmission and the face-to-face appointment will be concise and any follow up care can be provided via telephone/online support.
+The exception to this is during the point of Oral Assessment and Frenulotomy, where I will be wearing full PPE as recommended by PHE to prevent COVID-19 transmission and the face-to-face appointment will be concise and any follow up care can be provided via telephone/online support.

 Those in a high risk demographic (aged over 70, pregnant, or immune compromised) or who have displayed ANY symptoms and have not completed their 14 days self-isolation as required (or are still experiencing symptoms), are NOT to attend clinic appointments with client’s for face-to-face care but to instead arrange a video consultation.